How to write for your brand by creating a Writing Style Guide

 Or your mission, if you prefer (I don’t) and by that I mean what you stand for as a business, what your values are and more terms I dislike but can’t find a better way of explaining them.

-Look at how you write your business name and/or company slogan.
+Look at how you write your business name, logo and company slogan.
 If this isn’t consistent it will stick out like the proverbial ‘sore thumb’.

 Voice and tone